top of page

 Continuing to Learn, Grow, and Lead

 Sixteen weeks ago, Paul enrolled in the DSP Microcredential I program at SUNY Orange.
-Like many in his cohort, he balanced work, life, and learning, showing up consistently every Tuesday and Thursday with a shared understanding that the work is bigger than any one individual.
+Like many in his cohort, he balanced work, life, and learning.
+He showed up consistently every Tuesday and Thursday, sharing a collective understanding that the work is bigger than any one individual.

-The experience reinforced what Paul already knew, that hands-on experience matters, but continued learning strengthens the field and the people within it.
-At the graduation ceremony, Paul had the honor of representing his cohort and sharing reflections on the power of this profession, reminding attendees that while the work can be demanding, it is also deeply meaningful.
+The experience reinforced what Paul already knew: hands-on experience matters, but continued learning strengthens the field and the people within it.
+At the graduation ceremony, Paul had the honor of representing his cohort and sharing reflections on the power of this profession.
+He reminded attendees that while the work can be demanding, it is also deeply meaningful.

-“You can’t tell these stories working at a bank,” Paul shared, emphasizing the life-changing moments that define direct support work and the importance of pausing to celebrate milestones, especially personal ones.
+“You can’t tell these stories working at a bank,” Paul shared, emphasizing the life-changing moments that define direct support work.
+He highlighted the importance of pausing to celebrate milestones, especially personal ones.

 Gratitude and Looking Ahead